antoine-goursaud/antoine-goursaud/README.md

 Hi, my name is Antoine.
-I'm currently learning to code in JavaScript and Python.
+I'm currently learning to write software in JavaScript and Python.